Technology-Notes/nvidia-docker-wiki/Frequently-Asked-Questions.md

 * The package provided by Canonical: `docker.io`.
 * The package provided by Red Hat: `docker`.

-The exact list depends on what is available for your Linux distribution.
+The exact list depends on which upstream Docker versions are available for your Linux distribution.
 You can look at the packages list on the [`gh-pages`](https://github.com/nvidia/nvidia-docker/tree/gh-pages/) branch of the repository.

 #### How do I install 2.0 if I'm not using the latest Docker version?